The journey to top rankings on search engine result pages (SERPs) begins with keyword research.

 4. Import Keywords

-If you have not one but multiple keywords to look into, you can import keywords and analyze them in one shot.
+If you haven’t one but multiple keywords to look into, you can import keywords and analyze them in one shot.

-You can either upload a file (*.csv or *.txt) or write up to 200 keywords in the designated block.
+You can either upload a file (*.csv or *.txt) or write up to 200 keywords in the indicated block.
 (To process a greater amount of keywords, you can contact Mangools.)

 Further, you can select a location or let it be Anywhere.